acentswap/docs2-wiki/help/troubleshooting.md

 ### Unsupported Chain ID

-Switch your chain to BNB Smart Chain.
+Switch your chain to Acent Mainnet.
 Check your wallet's documentation for a guide if you need help.

 ### Already processing eth\_requestAccounts.
 Please wait.

-Make sure you are signed in to your wallet app and it's connected to BNB Smart Chain.
+Make sure you are signed in to your wallet app and it's connected to Acent Mainnet.

 ### Issues buying SAFEMOON and similar tokens